awsdocs/aws-systems-manager-user-guide/doc_source/create-baseline-console-linux.md

 1. If you want to begin using this patch baseline as the default for the selected operating system as soon as you create it, check the box next to **Set this patch baseline as the default patch baseline for *operating system name* instances**\.

-   For information about setting an existing patch baseline as the default, see [Setting an existing patch baseline as the default](set-default-patch-baseline.md)\.
+   For information about setting an existing patch baseline as the default, see [Setting an existing patch baseline as the default \(console\)](set-default-patch-baseline.md)\.

 1. In the **Approval rules for operating\-systems** section, use the fields to create one or more auto\-approval rules\.
    + **Product**: The version of the operating systems the approval rule applies to, such as `RedhatEnterpriseLinux7.4`\.
 The default selection is `All`\.